jdaniera/marketplace/README.md

 - Holden

 ## Description
-This application is a place where communities can help each other out and learn from each other
+The application is a community based service marketplace, that helps engage community members with their neighbors

 ## Resources